MichieldeB/WRF_tables/README.md

 *In the near future I will reference to a paper of mine that treats the vector to raster process.
 (Submission planned soon)*

-3) Convert the raser file to a binary file, such that it is readable by WRF
+2) Convert the raser file to a binary file, such that it is readable by WRF

 *A program that can do this is: convert_geotiff-master*

-4) Check the index file, to see if it is correctly created
+3) Check the index file, to see if it is correctly created

-*Make sure that the 'category_min' and 'category_max' are set to correct values (such as 1 and 44)* *Check the missing value parameter for correctness*
+*Make sure that the 'category_min' and 'category_max' are set to correct values (such as 1 and 44)* *Check the missing value parameter for correctness* *Check if the index file is created correctly, see  an example file in the repository*

-5) Add a line to
+4) Add a line to

 *The land use files in your geographic data directory all need a few additional line in their index, setting the mminlu to "CLC"*